jhilton11/Instagram-Clone/README.md

 ## The features are:
 - UI with semblance with the Instagram app.
 - Posting pictures from the picture gallery into the database (Firebase Realtime Database and Firebase Storage).
+- View posted images.
+Images are loaded fast into the UIImageviews and are also cached to improve Network usage.